SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00001_Backup-SIM-DB/index.rst

-KB00001 - Backup Silver Monkey data base
+KB00001 - Backup Silver Monkey Database
 =========================================

-Please follow the above instructions to create a backup of the Silver Monkey database.
+Please follow the instructions below to create a backup of the Silver Monkey database.
 This document is a quickstart for administrators who are not familiar with SQL Management Studio.

   .. image:: _static/image001.png